 - A child 8 years old and younger must be secured in a child safety seat.
-However, if the vehicle is equipped with lap belts only in the back seat, a child weighing.40 lbs and under may be transported in the back seat wearing a lap belt only.
+However, if the vehicle is equipped with lap belts only in the back seat, a child weighing more than 40 lbs may be transported in the back seat wearing a lap belt only.

 - Drivers and all passengers must be secured in either a seat belt or child safety seat.